monambike/kwijisho-discord-bot/PRIVACY_POLICY.md

 # Data Collection

 The Bot does not store any personal data of the users.
-Messages sent to the Bot using commands inside ChatGPT modules are processed by the ChatGPT API in real-time to generate responses.
+Messages sent to the Bot using commands within ChatGPT modules are processed by the ChatGPT API in real-time to generate responses.

 # Data Usage

 Messages are processed by the ChatGPT API solely for the purpose of generating responses.
-The conversation may be kept as intent to improve the conversation, as ChatGPT works.
+The conversation data may be kept by OpenAI to improve their services, as ChatGPT works.

 # Data Security